end2endzone/end2endzone-hugo/content/blog/2017-05-28-libvariant-a-c-library-which-encapsulate-any-value-of-variant-types.md

 # Purpose

-The libVariant library allows one to create an instance of Variant class.&nbsp;The class is a type safe and value safe union between all known basic c++ types.
+The libVariant library allows one to create an instance of Variant class.
+The class is a type safe and value safe union between all known basic c++ types.
 An instance of a Variant class encapsulates a single value of any c++ type:&nbsp;signed and unsigned integers, floating points & strings.

 The class can easily convert between any type of data when required and automatically handles all conversion combinations and minimizes lost of data.